 A deep learning technique called Generative Adversarial Nets(GAN) is widely used for image replication.
 For example, with real dog images as inputs, GAN can learn though the images and then create images which look like dogs.
 Here is the idea to apply it to the de-identification problem:

 We have original dataset (name it A) to be anonymized.
 At very beginning, we use GAN to generate fake dataset B, the B is sent to A for checking.
-If B doesn’t look like A, the model adjust its parameters and create new B which will sent to A for check again and the process goes on, until B does look like A. So, the final B could serve as the final de-identified data for public use.
+If B doesn’t look like A, the model adjusts its parameters and creates a new B which will sent to A for check again and the process goes on, until B does look like A. So, the final B could serve as the final de-identified data for public use.

 Do we have data?